-Our multidisciplinary approach involves collaboration across schools, institutes and industry.
+Our multidisciplinary approach involves collaboration across schools, institutes and industries.
 From the bed to the bench and back, USC Ginsburg IBT continues to be at the forefront of scientific discovery in advancing the field of biomedical engineering in the treatment of neurosensory diseases.
-Our physcians and scientists work closely together, bringing clinical challenges to the bench which spans the continuum of basic, translational and clinical research across all disciplines.
+Our physicians and scientists work closely together, bringing clinical challenges to the bench which spans the continuum of basic, translational and clinical research across all disciplines.

 With a vast infrastructure and network, our research has led to the first FDA approved retinal prosthesis, Argus II, in the treatment of retinitis pigmentosa.
 In addition, our work in stem cell research has resulted in the development of synthetic cellular scaffolds for treatment of age-related macular degeneration (AMD) to be tested in upcoming human clinical trials.
 The results to date and new advances underway for neurosensory diseases are remarkable.